By Rick Tjia

 “I think whilst the dance industry has a strong and in some ways a respected ability to retain traditions and culture and escapism for the people who work in it and the people who consume it,” she surmises, “I do think that can then be a hindrance to the industry itself in certain aspects of how far it falls behind in comparison to the world we now live in.
 I have seen this personally as a dancer.
 I’ve seen it a lot in the way things are run within a studio, what may be presented on stage, operations and processes within companies, all the way through to marketing departments and recruitment.”

-“I don’t think If things continue how they are that the entire art form will die,” she says.
+“I don’t think if things continue as they are, the entire art form will die,” she says.
 “But will a lot of it be left behind?
 Yes.
 And I think adaptations to new mediums and new communications, new systems and processes, would aid that happening.
 And so I don’t think as a whole it’s going to be left behind and forgotten about, but I think there are a lot of areas or a lot of establishments within it that could.

 “Even just listening to certain experts in these fields, the dance world is quite a closed-minded space.
-It’s very tight-knit and it’s a very small industry, and I think if everyone could broaden their minds just a little bit to other industries that could aid us that would be a great place to start for ensuring that it continues to flourish, rather than falling behind further.”
+It’s very tight-knit, and it’s a very small industry, and I think if everyone could broaden their minds just a little bit to other industries that could aid us, that would be a great place to start for ensuring that it continues to flourish rather than falling further behind.”

 The Bun also Rises

-All of this is a lot to digest, and in some ways it’s kind of like being confronted with one’s own mortality: it’s alarming in some ways, embarrassing in others, but it is also a bit like being presented with a magical new portal through which tomorrow’s dreams lie.
+All of this is a lot to digest, and in some ways, it’s kind of like being confronted with one’s own mortality; it’s alarming in some ways and embarrassing in others, but it is also a bit like being presented with a magical new portal through which tomorrow’s dreams lie.
 But, like the labors of Hercules, the path is strewn with tasks, challenges, and fears to overcome.

 “And,” she adds, “please be delighted with the results.
 Because they’re extensive.”